 Unless your content is a lecture or performance, shorter videos will have a better chance of being viewed all the way through.
 Tell your story with precision to keep your audience watching and interested in what you have to say.
 Use footage to say what you can’t say in words; use text to communicate what your footage can’t show.
 You rarely have to do both at once.

 Making sure your video is easy to see and hear will ensure a more successful and effective piece.
 If you have access to equipment like a tripod, external microphone, and lighting kit, that will certainly help, but even if you are shooting your video on a smartphone, seek out simple techniques to optimize your work.

 The samples below tell the university’s story and highlight some of our key messages.
 In addition, the University of Iowa’s official YouTube channel features a broad variety of video content from across the university.

 Start and end your video with the block IOWA logo in accordance with brand guidelines.

-Video graphic templates
+Motion graphic templates

 Graphic templates demonstrate how to use brand fonts and graphic elements for subject identification, titles, urls, and social media.

 Layered Adobe Premiere files for creating lower thirds and major titles in your video productions.